Viewfinder compass with true north and sun bearing

 Turn on Next event countdown to show a small pill under the dial that reads "Golden hour ends in 14:32" or "Sunset in 1:23:04" — the next significant celestial event from the active ephemeris location.
 The badge ticks the seconds in real time and rolls over to the next event automatically.
 When all of today's events have passed it falls through to tomorrow's dawn.

-Time scrub slider (preview future sun)
+Time scrub slider (preview sun and moon)

 Pitch indicator